Menu

 fit(X)[source]

-Computes the bandwidth in the kernel density estimator of p(X).
+Computes the bandwidth in the kernel density estimation.

 Parameters: